PythonOT/POT/docs/source/quickstart.rst

 2. **pip install POT fails with error : ImportError: No module named Cython.Build**

     As discussed shortly in the README file.
-POT requires to have :code:`numpy` and :code:`cython` installed to build.
+POT<0.8 requires to have :code:`numpy` and :code:`cython` installed to build.
 This corner case is not yet handled by :code:`pip` and for now you need to install both library prior to installing POT.